Parshuram-Das/Spam-Email-Detector/README.md

 # Spam-Email-Detector
-A model trained to detect the spam or non spam email using ML approach.
+A model trained to detect the spam or non spam email using ML approach.Spam email detection using Logistic Regression (LR) is a machine learning approach to classify emails as spam or legitimate (ham).
+The process involves preprocessing the email text by cleaning, tokenizing, and converting it into numerical features using methods like TF-IDF.
+Logistic Regression is then trained on these features to learn patterns that distinguish spam from ham.
+Once trained, the model predicts the probability of an email being spam and classifies it accordingly.
+This approach is simple, efficient, and achieves high accuracy, making it a reliable solution for filtering unwanted emails.